Is a Missouri Foster Care Adoption Right for You?

 Some families foster to adopt in Missouri, so the foster family the child has been placed with may have been hoping for this all along.
 Other families are only able to provide temporary homes for foster children, in which case the state will move on to families who are hoping to adopt a foster child in Missouri.

 Step 1: Determine your goals.
 What do you want to do within the foster care system?
 Do you want to be a temporary foster parent, foster to adopt in Missouri, or adopt from foster care without first having been a foster parent?
 This decision will determine what steps you need to take next.

 Step 2: Contact a public adoption professional.
-(See below for links to Missouri foster care agencies.)
+Adoption professionals are your guide and most trusted support during the process.
+See below for links to Missouri foster care agencies.

 Step 3: Attend training.
 Foster and adoptive parents are often required to attend pre-adoption parenting classes.
 These may come in the form of PS-MAPP (Permanence and Safety-Model Approach to Partnerships in Parenting) or PRIDE (Parent Resources for Information, Development and Education.)

 Step 4: Apply to adopt a child from foster care.
 Your application to adopt a foster child in Missouri will include information about your life and your experience with children.
 At this point, you will be required to allow child abuse and neglect checks as well as a background check.

 Step 5: Complete the home study.
 Foster-adoptive parents must complete the Missouri home study, as you would for any form of adoption.

 Step 6: Wait for placement.
 If you’re interested in foster parenting, this may not take long; there are plenty of children that need foster homes.
 If you’re interested only in adopting from foster care in Missouri, it may take slightly longer to be matched with a child.

 Have good physical health as well as mental health